Michael SeamanAssociate Professor

 Research in my lab focuses on understanding the genetic basis for phenotypic change in primate evolution, with an emphasis on recent evolution in humans, chimpanzees, and gorillas.
 There are a large number of pronounced anatomical, behavioral, and physiological differences between these very closely related species.
 My lab aims to uncover what changes at what genes have been responsible for these differences, with a special emphasis on genes and gene families related to reproductive physiology.

 A second area of research in my lab examines several aspects of genome evolution.
 This includes an ongoing study of the patterns of nuclear insertions of mitochondria DNA (numts) in hominoid primates.
 We are also interested in the evolution of gene duplications, novel gene formation, and their relevance for novel phenotypic adaptation.

-Past and present research in my lab has been supported by the National Science Foundation, the National Institutes of Health, and the Wenner-Gren Foundation for Anthropological Research.
+Past and present research in my lab has been supported by the National Science Foundation, the National Institutes of Health, the Winters Foundation, the Hunkele Dreaded Disease Foundation, the Charles Henry Leach II Foundation, and the Wenner-Gren Foundation for Anthropological Research.